 Having automobile insurance is mandatory in New Jersey.
-In fact, New Jersey law requires a driver to have valid liability, personal injury protection, and uninsured or underinsured motorist coverages in order to legally own and operate a vehicle.
+New Jersey law requires a driver to have valid liability, personal injury protection, and uninsured or underinsured motorist coverages to legally own and operate a vehicle.
 This law applies to both the owner and operator of any vehicle.

 Driving without insurance or failing to have the minimum standards of coverage are considered serious violations.
-These offenses come with their own slew of penalties, including fines, suspension of your driver’s license, and time in jail.
+These offenses come with a slew of penalties, including fines, suspension of your driver’s license, and time in jail.

 The experienced New Jersey criminal defense attorney at the Law Office of Matthew V. Portella, LLC will help you navigate the legal processes associated with insurance violations.
 Call today to schedule a free consultation and speak with us about your legal options.